-Launching Summer 2021: Unity are seeking programmers and producers from across the UK to be a part of their Programmers Portal pilot.
+Launching Summer 2021: Unity are seeking programmers and producers from across the UK to be a part of their Programmers Portal Pilot.

 The Programmers Portal is a first-of-its-kind online platform that has been developed to diversify the UK theatre-touring circuit, following research into the practical and financial restrictions preventing both artists and tour-bookers from accessing opportunity and talent.

-The Programmers Portal will allow theatre programmers at venues and festivals across the UK to access private, high-quality recordings of company work through a new YouTube-style platform.
-The library will also include company biographies, tour packs, press cuttings and technical riders.
+- The Programmers Portal is an online library of performance and live art.
+Programmers at venues and festivals across the UK will be able to access private, high-quality recordings of company work through a new YouTube-style platform.
+As well as the recordings, the library will also include company biographies, tour packs, press cuttings and technical riders.

-All of this will create a broader, more exciting, accessible tour-booking process for programmers, whilst allowing a greater number of artists to get their work seen.
+- All of this will create a broader, more exciting, accessible tour-booking process for programmers, whilst allowing a greater number of artists to get their work seen.

 The commitment is small.
-There is no cost to sign-up to the Programmers Portal – all we ask if you complete a survey at the end of the year.
+There is no cost to sign-up to the Programmers Portal – all we ask if you complete a survey at the end of the pilot.
 You will then receive unique log-in details that will let you access the full library.